-All data transferred between the module and the processor over the backplane is through the M1 file.
-Ladder logic must be written in the SLC processor to interface the M-file data with data defined in the user-defined data files in the SLC.
+All data transferred between the module and the processor over the backplane is through the input and output images.
+Ladder logic must be written in the processor to interface the input and output image data with data defined in the Controller Tags.
 All data used by the module is stored in its internal database.
-Data contained in this database is constantly updated with the M1 file data by the module and requires no SLC ladder logic to implement.
-The user database resides in the M1 file at addresses 0 to 3999.
-Addresses above 3999 are used for special block control of the module.
+This database is defined as a virtual Modbus data table with addresses from 0 (40001 Modbus) to 7221 (47222 Modbus).
+The following illustration shows the layout of the database: